What is Sexual Harassment under South Dakota Law?

-The laws of South Dakota define sexual harassment as any unwelcome conduct of a sexual nature, including acts of either a verbal or physical nature.
-Some types of sexual harassment that are most commonly committed by an employer include exchanging favoritism for sexual favors, the creation of a hostile work environment of a sexual nature, and sexual advances.
+The laws of South Dakota define sexual harassment as any unwelcome conduct of a sexual nature, including actions of either a verbal or physical nature.
+Some forms of sexual harassment that are most commonly committed by an employer include exchanging favoritism for sexual favors, the creation of a hostile work environment of a sexual nature, and sexual advances.

 How does South Dakota Law Prohibit Sexual Harassment?

-Additionally, federal and South Dakota laws create specific agencies which are responsible for handling sexual harassment cases.
+Furthermore, federal and South Dakota laws create specific agencies which are responsible for handling sexual harassment cases.
 The agencies are given authority to investigate workplaces in Yankton to determine if the incidents alleged in the complaints they receive are true.
-Such laws also make it illegal for employers to fire an employee for filing a harassment claim or to take any other action based on retaliation against the employee.
+Such laws also make it illegal for employers to dismiss an employee for filing a harassment claim or to take any other action based on retaliation against the employee.

 How can a South Dakota attorney help?